ChaimaJelassi/cs-test/README.md

 SUM (avg_usage_score_per_month * 30% ,avg_nps_score * 30% ,avg_satisfaction_score * 30%,avg_certification_score * 10%)
 ```

-Once the list of customer features is built and CHS calculated, it’s time to look at which customers are healthy or those that are at risk.
+Now that the formula is applied, it’s time to look at which customers are healthy or those that are at risk.
 ## Reporting

 In this section, I will show you the final output table containing the CHS score and it source SQL code.</br>